Article first published in CareKnowledge/Learning Disability Today December 2015

 An important part of developing any team within an organisation is getting the mix right.
 Within organisations providing care a major part of PBS work is building relationships with managers and staff teams, so excellent communications skills and accessibility are vital.

 Equally important – as noted in NICE guidelines and the PBS Competency Framework – is that clinicians should have appropriate training in behaviour analysis.

 Regard’s PBS team features a mix of clinical psychology and applied behaviour analysis Masters and post-graduate backgrounds.

 Training the workforce in PBS

 The aim of Regard and other care providers is for PBS to permeate the organisation.
-Our PBS clinicians regularly attend ABA and PBS conferences and workshops to stay up-to-date with developments in the field.
+Our PBS team regularly attend ABA and PBS conferences and workshops to stay up-to-date with developments in the field.
 Staff teams are then updated at regular away-days, giving them the chance to reflect and learn about topics such as autism, learning disabilities, intensive interaction, challenging behaviour and total communication.

 It is crucial to ensure there is consistency in the support approaches offered to each service user, so we strive to include families, local colleagues and others involved in the person’s life in the training too.

 One of the great advantages of care providers employing in-house specialist teams is the connection and link to management in that organisation.